josephrhobbs/aero-analyze/README.md

 - `graph.py`
 - `vehicle.py`
 - `*.dat` airfoils
+- `cylinders.txt`

 Thanks to MIT Professor Mark Drela for:
 - AVL (not included)
 - XFOIL (not included)

+Thanks to Boeing and Bob Liebeck for the original `bwb.avl`.